filecoin-project/lily/README.md

 $ make deps
 ```

-Build the `visor` binary to the root of the project directory:
+Build the `lily` binary to the root of the project directory:

 ```console
 $ make build